outr/youi-plugin/README.md

 # youi-plugin
-SBT plugin for use with YouI projects
+SBT plugin for use with youi projects